 Fill the values starting at the address referenced by this instance plus the offset scaled by the element size in bytes and the object's stride.
-Only the longs in the intersection of the start and end of values and the base address and the end of the memory region are transferred.
-When an exception is thrown, no data is transferred.
+Only the longs in the intersection of the start and end of values and the base address and the end of the memory region are transfered.
+When an exception is thrown, no data is transfered.

-offset of the first long in the memory region to transfere values the array to received the longs long[] values, int count)
+offset of the first long in the memory region to transfere values the array to received the longs get(int, long, int, int)